comp-3663-weather-visualization/comp-3663-assignments/assignment3-requirements-document.md

 Our system will be more focused on easy to generate historical visualizations than weather forecasts.
 There are many easy to find websites that provide weather forecast data and visualizations.
 In comparison, generating charts representing historical weather data in a aesthetic and customizable way is harder to find.

 ## Glossary
-*This defines the technical terms used in the document.
-You should not make assumptions about the experience or expertise of the reader.*

 **Data visualization:** A way of displaying data in a comprehensible manner for human consumption.

 **API:** Application programming interface, an interface containing clearly defined methods for communication between programs, websites, data sets, etc.